brown-studios/esphome-maxxfan-protocol/README.md

 | special          | Special modes: see [protocol details](#protocol-details)                      | `false` |
 | warn             | Emit warning tone: `true` to beep twice, `false` to not beep                  | `false` |

-Here's what you need to add to your ESPHome configuration to transmit Maxxfan messages, assuming you have connected an infrared LED to pin 10.
+Here's what you need to add to your ESPHome configuration to transmit Maxxfan messages, assuming you have connected an infrared LED to pin 10 (with a suitable current limiting resistor).

 ```yaml
 # Configure the IR transmitter.